Imagine a city devoid of its people.

 Casting your eye over the surface of one of Russell West’s works and letting it be drawn into the interiors created by its many layers takes us on journey to that city.
 As with any painting we start with visual impact it makes.

-These paintings look impressive.
-Russell invites us to think about the physical act of making them, how he controlled the flow of pigment across the base medium, a lattice of wires, mathematical lines and their extension into planes parallel and perpendicular to the wall behind.
+These paintings are like 3D abstract sculptures and look impressive.
+West invites us to think about the physical act of making them, how he controlled the flow of pigment across the base medium, a lattice of wires, mathematical lines and their extension into planes parallel and perpendicular to the wall behind.

 But Russell goes further.